Development guide

 • Add provider name and classes in src/core/const.ts

-• Add a create sub-command for provider in src/index.ts with options matching provider state interface.
+• Add a create sub-command for provider in src/cli/program.ts with options matching provider state interface.